 - TOTAL COST 1 PERSON: 1525 USD

-P.S.: check the video from our trip below 😉
+P.S.1: check the video from our trip below 😉

-How long does it take to do a cross country road trip?
+How long does driving cross country take?

 There are 11 classic USA cross country road trip routes.
 As the best and most popular one is considered famous ROUTE 66 from Chicago to Santa Monica.

-1. Check your vehicle
+RULE n.1 – Check your vehicle

 Nothing can spoil your cross-country road trip faster than being stuck somewhere you would rather not be stuck, waiting for your car to be repaired.
 Make sure your spare tire is fully inflated and that you have jumper cables, a jack, and any other items you might need in the event of a flat tire or car trouble.

-2. Alcohol laws differ between states
+Alcohol laws differ between states

 While this next tip is something few people consider, if you or any other adults on the trip plan to enjoy a few relaxing alcoholic beverages along the way, you need to have a good idea of how alcohol laws differ between states.

 Check out also some cheap motels for a road trip in USA!
 They might come handy if you need to take a break for night or two.